dimmyvi/secure-credential-transfer/draft-secure-credential-transfer.md

 Secure credentials may represent a digital key to a hotel room, a digital key to a door lock in a house or a digital key to a car.
 Devices that share credentials may belong to the same or two different platforms (e.g. iOS and Android).
 Secure transfer may include one or more write and read operations.
-Credentials transfer needs to be performed securely due to the sensitive nature of the information.
+Credential transfer needs to be performed securely due to the sensitive nature of the information.

 --- middle